 Funding agencies have delegated increasingly expanded authority to institutions to approve certain administrative actions.
 These agencies require grantees to assure that adequate institutional reviews and approvals are in place for decisions that affect the management of federally supported projects.
 All approvals must be documented.
 To provide these assurances, Colorado College has established the following Prior Approval Process.

 The Controller’s Office administers all external funding that comes to Colorado College according to OMB Circular A-21, applicable federal regulations, Colorado College policies, and the sponsor's particular grant provisions and conditions.
 Authorized Institutional Officials include the Vice President for Finance and Administration, the Controller, and the Dean, who are authorized to sign all research grant applications on behalf of the college.
 The Grants Accountant has day-to-day responsibilities for accounting related to sponsored activities.

-To request administrative changes (such as those listed here), the PI should submit a Prior Approval Form to the Director of Faculty Research Support, who will review it with the Grants Accountant and obtain any additional required signatures.
+To obtain approval for administrative changes (such as a rebudget of more than 10 percent of the budget), the PI should submit a Prior Approval Form to the Director of Faculty Research Support, who will review it with the Grants Accountant and obtain any additional required signatures.

 If the granting agency has authorized the College to approve such changes, Director of Faculty Research Support will recommend approval of the request if the following four conditions are met.
 The changes are:

 - are consistent with the terms and conditions of the award and with sponsor and Colorado College policies,